Coronavirus – pick up the phone! ☎️

-In an earlier post, I talked about the importance of reducing your business and personal outgoing as far as possible.
+In an earlier post, I talked about the importance of reducing your business and personal outgoings as far as possible.
 Since then though, I’ve had several conversations with clients who have spoken to their large lenders, but not necessarily everyone.

 Given the level of impact on businesses, we would strongly recommend the following: